 A medieval town that is likely better known by its German name Marienburg, Malbork is famous for its castle that was built under orders from the Knights of the Teutonic Order back in the 13th century who wanted to set up their headquarters.

-Having been built over 230 years; a significant portion of it suffered destruction during World War II though much of this destroyed portion has been restored ever since.
+Having been built over 230 years, a significant portion of it suffered destruction during World War II through much of this destroyed portion has been restored ever since.
 So, the best thing to do in Poland when visiting Malbork is to carry your camera and capture these beautiful fortresses and castles and get the best of the views.

 Located to the east of the Vistula, Lublin is another ancient city that has a marketplace possibly dating back to the sixth century.
 Owing to its location along the eastern border of Poland, the town found itself becoming the first line of defense against invaders who carried mass destruction in the city down the centuries.